 While NMR has the potential to obtain atomic-resolution insights into native biological systems, most NMR methods face increasing limitations when sample complexity is approaching native conditions.
 Our NMR method development therefore aims to achieve improvements that are particularly useful for challenging biological systems, including new pulse sequences and isotope labeling strategies.
 Our UTOPIA NMR setup allows e.g. the acquisition of relaxation favorable 13C and 15N spectra during the acquisition of the conventional 1H detected spectra.
 The additional spectra can be obtained for free and contain otherwise not accessible information.

 UTOPIA NMR support: The current UTOPIA version is v0.9.
 Please contact us via email to receive current beta-versions of sequences and support. -Send Mail-

 In general, NMR is also applicable directly in cellular environments.
 However, cellular NMR's limitations comprise mainly signal sensitivity as well as selectively of the protein of interest.
-Combining the sensitivity boost of dynamic nuclear polarization (DNP) with the selectivity of protein interactions, both limitations can be reduced enabling the investigation of a target protein in a cellular context.
+Our targeted DNP approach combines the sensitivity boost of dynamic nuclear polarization (DNP) with the selectivity of protein interactions, facilitating the investigation of a target protein in a cellular context.